 The conveyancing legal landscape is layered and intricate.
 At Direct Conveyancing Solutions, we know this system.
 We know the applicable laws, rules, and procedures.
 We will help ensure a smooth transaction for each of our clients regardless of how complex it may be.

-In Australia, conveyancers, settlement agents, or solicitors can perform property ownership transfers.
+In NSW, conveyancers or solicitors can perform property ownership transfers.
 As such, some are confused about when and which is needed for their conveyancing project.

-The conveyancing process in Australia typically involves several key steps to transfer the legal ownership of a property from the seller to the buyer.
-While the specifics may vary depending on the jurisdiction and individual circumstances, the general process can be summarised in ten basic steps.
+The conveyancing process in NSW typically involves several key steps to transfer the legal ownership of a property from the seller to the buyer.
+The general process can be summarised in ten basic steps.

-Engagement of Legal Representation: The buyer and seller each engage their own legal representative (conveyancer or solicitor) to handle the conveyancing process on their behalf.
+Engagement of Legal Representation: The buyer and seller each engage their own legal representative (conveyancer) to handle the conveyancing process on their behalf.

 Contract Preparation and Review: The seller's legal representative prepares the contract of sale, which includes details such as the property's description, sale price, settlement date, and any special conditions.
 The buyer's legal representative reviews the contract to ensure that it accurately reflects the agreed-upon terms and conditions.